Serafino Morazzone: Beatification

 The beatification process opened in Milan after Archbishop Paolo Angelo Ballerini inaugurated the diocesan process in 1864 and later closed it in 1867; the cause remained inactive due to situations in Milan despite attempts to revitalize it.
+It was eventually reopened on 24 November 1951.
 Theologians later approved all of Morazzone's spiritual writings on 24 May 1958 and the Congregation for the Causes of Saints later validated the informative process on 29 January 1993.
 Historians approved the cause on 15 December 1998 while the postulation later submitted the Positio to the C.C.S. in 1999; theologians approved it on 20 April 2007 as did the C.C.S. on 20 November 2007.
 Morazzone was named as Venerable on 17 December 2007 after Pope Benedict XVI confirmed his life of heroic virtue.

 The process for a miracle spanned from 24 May 2005 until 21 March 2006 and received validation on 9 June 2007.
 A medical board approved this on 29 October 2007 as did theologians on 15 January 2011 and the C.C.S. on 1 March 2011.
 Benedict XVI approved this miracle on 2 April 2011 and confirmed the beatification.
 Cardinal Angelo Amato presided over the beatification on 26 June 2011 outside of the Milanese Duomo.

 The current postulator for this cause is Francesca Consolini.